mebobby2/devops23/README.md

 Unlike other types of Controllers that are typically part of the kube-controller-manager binary, Ingress Controller needs to be installed separately.
 Instead of a Controller, kube-controller-manager offers Ingress resource that other third-party solutions can utilize to provide requests forwarding and SSL features.
 In other words, Kubernetes only provides an API, and we need to set up a Controller that will use it.

 Fortunately, the community already built a myriad of Ingress Controllers.

+### What is the difference between character and block device drivers in UNIX?
+They are two main types of devices under all Unix systems:

+A Character Device is a device whose driver communicates by sending and receiving single characters (bytes, octets).
+Example - serial ports, parallel ports, sound cards, keyboard.

+A Block Device is a device whose driver communicates by sending entire blocks of data.
+Example - hard disks, USB cameras, Disk-On-Key.

+(Note: Filesystems can only be mounted if they are on block devices.)
 ## Issues
 ### Docker Networking
 https://docs.docker.com/docker-for-mac/networking/#known-limitations-use-cases-and-workarounds